 The issue of focus: How most project management tools fail developers

-As GitHub took over the development world, project management companies rushed to integrate with it as an attempt to bridge management and development teams.
+As GitHub took over the development world, project management companies rushed to integrate with it in an attempt to bridge management and development teams.
 But every solution shared the same problem.

 They all “live” outside GitHub, forcing developers to jump from tool to tool to update tasks, tickets, and reports.
 The result is “context switching”, and it’s much more costly than we expect.
 What people need is project management for GitHub, rather than a multitude of different tools in a million different places.